 You cannot consume bread, cereal, pasta, rice, crackers, potatoes, dairy with sugar, moderate- or high- carbohydrate fruits and vegetables, starches, sugary foods, soda, fruit juice, and typical dessert foods.

-What are macronutrients and why are they important to know about?
+What are macronutrients and why are they important?

 Fats, carbohydrates, and proteins are the three macronutrients found in the diet.